PierrePinson/ML-challenge-Owkin/README.md

 The functions for features extraction are in the python module "extract_features.py"

 ## Model comparison
+In order to try model without submitting each time, I split the dataset in a train set and a validation set.

 I compared different models found in the litterature.
 First I tried a basic Random Forest to have an idea how data is separable.
 This model performed poorely with a c_index of 0.55 +-0.03.

 Then I tried the Cox model that was the state of the art at the beginning of survival analysis.